What to do when your company's passwords are exposed in a data breach

 You won’t always get a notification.
 Many breaches go unreported for months.
 The most reliable way is credential monitoring that scans dark web markets and stealer logs for your company’s email domains.
 If your passwords are out there, you’ll know within hours.

 Only reset passwords you know were compromised.
 Mass resets create confusion and help-desk overload without improving security.
 Focus on the affected accounts first.
 Then check if those passwords were reused elsewhere.
-That’s where the real risk is.

 Indefinitely.
-Leaked passwords get added to credential stuffing lists that attackers reuse for years.
+Breached passwords get added to credential stuffing lists that attackers reuse for years.
 Even if you’ve changed the password, anyone who reused it on other accounts is still at risk.
 Old breach data never expires.

 Related Articles